-Explanation: There are more than 7 billion humans of earth.
+Explanation: There are more than 7 billion humans on Earth.
 That means total human weight could be approximately 7*80 billion kg.
-However, the total mass of the earth is 5.9*1024 kg, which is comparatively way too high.
+However, the total mass of the Earth is 5.9*1024 kg, which is comparatively way too high.
 According to Sir Newton, there is always an equal and opposite reaction to every action.
-So, technically, there will be a tiny impact.
+So technically, there will be a tiny impact.

-If all of us get together at one location and jump 30 cm above ground at the exact same time, we would push earth away from us about 5.3*10-14 meters, which 1/100th of the width of a single hydrogen atom.
-And when you get back on the ground, the earth would move back to its previous position.
+If all of us get together at one location and jump 30 cm above ground at the exact same time, we would push the Earth away from us about 5.3*10-14 meters, which 1/100th of the width of a single hydrogen atom.
+And when you get back on the ground, the Earth would move back to its previous position.

 Short Answer: Yes

-Fun fact: On moon if you fire a powerful gun (of 1,600 m/s bullet speed) at the horizon and then wait a little bit, you can get hit in the back of the head.
+On the moon, if you fire a powerful gun (of 1,600 m/s bullet speed) at the horizon and then wait for a while, you can get hit in the back of the head.

 Short Answer: 75 trillion US dollars

-Explanation: Well, it’s difficult to figure out the accurate number but that amount has a special name and divided into 4 categorizes i.e. M0, M1, M2 and M3.
+Explanation: Well, it’s difficult to figure out the accurate number, but that amount has a special name and divided into four categories i.e., M0, M1, M2, and M3.

-M1: This includes all physical money, demand deposits, checking account and NOW (negotiable order of withdraw) account.
-M1 is estimated to be equivalent of 25 trillion US dollars.
+M1: This includes all physical money, demand deposits, checking account, and NOW (negotiable order of withdraw) account.
+M1 is estimated to be equivalent to 25 trillion US dollars.

-M2: It’s a broader money classification that includes M1 plus the assets that can’t be cashed quickly for example saving deposits, money market mutual funds etc. M2 is estimated to be equivalent of 60 trillion US dollars.
+M2: It’s a broader money classification that includes M1 plus the assets that can’t be cashed quickly, for example, saving deposits, money market mutual funds, etc. M2 is estimated to be equivalent to 60 trillion US dollars.

-M3: It includes M2 plus institutional money market funds, large time deposits, short term repurchase agreement and more.
-M3 global money supply is estimated to be equivalent of 75 trillion US dollars.
+M3: It includes M2 plus institutional money market funds, large time deposits, short term repurchase agreement, and more.
+M3 global money supply is estimated to be equivalent to 75 trillion US dollars.

-Grab the knowledge: The largest amount of CASH ever burnt on earth is one million pound by K Foundation on 23 August 1994.
+Fun Fact: The largest amount of CASH ever burnt on Earth is one million pounds by K Foundation on 23 August 1994.